GeetikaNahak/CampusCart/README.md

-# CampusCart
+# Campus Cart 🛒

-CampusCart is a web app for college students to check item availability in campus stores and make purchases easily.
+**Your Campus, Your Canteen, Your Way!**

+Campus Cart is a full-stack e-commerce web application revolutionizing the college canteen and on-campus store experience for both students and vendors.
+Students can browse, order, and track, while vendors manage restaurants and orders efficiently.

 ## Features